-- PROBING - ▶ To select the probe function, press the PROBING ROT soft key. - Position the ball tip at a starting position near the first touch point. - Select the probe direction perpendicular to the angle reference axis: Select the axis with the arrow keys. - ▶ To probe the workpiece, press the machine START button. - Position the ball tip at a starting position near the second touch point. - ▶ To probe the workpiece, press the machine START button.
+- ▶ Select the probe function with the PROBING ROT soft kev. - ▶ Position the ball tip at a starting position near the first touch point. - ▶ Select the probe direction perpendicular to the angle reference axis: Select the axis by soft key. - ▶ To probe the workpiece, press the machine START button. - ▶ Position the ball tip at a starting position near the second touch point. - ▶ To probe the workpiece, press the machine START button.

-The TNC stores a basic rotation in nonvolatile storage.
+The TNC saves the basic rotation in non-volatile memory.
 The basic rotation is effective for all subsequent program runs and graphic simulation.